shivashant25/Nerdio-Lab/Hands-on lab/01-Create-nmm-account.md

 ## Exercise 1: Create Groups in Azure AD.

-1. Navigate to the Azure portal, then search for *Azure Active Directory* in the search bar and select **Azure Active Directory** from the suggestions.
+1. Navigate to the Azure portal, then search for **Active Directory** in the search bar and select **Azure Active Directory** from the suggestions.

     ![](media/ss4.png)